Frequently Asked Questions

 Do I need underlayment?

 Yes, for full warranty coverage specifically against the possibility of moisture damaging your floor from below, our approved underlayments are required (with the exception of glue down installations).
 Our Floating Underlayment is approved for floating installation only while our Nature All-in-One Underlayment is approved for both floating or staple down installations.
 For glue down installations, using a glue with a built-in moisture barrier is an acceptable alternative to underlayment.

 Can your floors be stapled or glued down?

 Yes, in addition to being floated, nearly all can be stapled and/or glued down.
-The only exceptions are floors in our Budget Collection, specifically Dome, Sugar, Tower, Gate, Coffee, and Walnut Cocoa which can only be floated or glued.
+The only exceptions are Popup and All Aboard, which can only be floated or glued, as well as Sisu, Old Town, Grove, Spritz and Archipelago, which can only be glued down.

 Do I need to acclimate the flooring?